 Relationship violence can happen at any age, within hetero- or homosexual relationships, to women or men; though 85% of those who experience abuse from a partner are women, and domestic abuse is the leading cause of injury for women in the United States.
 The phrase “domestic violence” is typically used to refer to abuse in a marriage or between those who live together.
-Relationship, or partner violence, is just as prevalent.
+Relationship or partner violence, while dating, is just as prevalent.
 Learning to recognize the signals of abusive relationships early, evaluating your relationship for patterns of abuse, and talking about it to someone you trust can save your life.

 If you are experiencing violence from a partner or family member, know that you have options, and you can receive help.
 Meeting with your physician is an opportunity to confidentially discuss the issues you are experiencing at home that may put your physical or emotional health at risk.
 Together, you can discuss options and develop a plan for going forward.

 Under recommendation from the U.S. Preventative Services Task Force, your physician is trained to screen for domestic and family violence, and may ask you a series of questions if he or she suspects an intimidating partner or observes an intentional injury.
 These question might include:

 - Are you afraid of your partner?
 Do you feel you are in danger?